hshilpa/lionessR_RA_Tcell/README.md

 Centrality measures were calculated in getCentralities_for_eachgraph_script4.R (igraph 1.3.1)

+GeneHancer annotation of differentially co-expressed edges is done in lionessRGSE118829_GenehancerAnnot_script.R The comaprison of GTRD and GeneHancer binding sites is done in GSE118829_Genehancer_GTRD_sitecount_compare.R

 ## annot_tables
 The table GSE118829_sampleDetails.csv gives the details of the samples used in the analysis